Kcyle/terrapinanimesocietyweb/README.md

 The site is entirely static.
 There is no server, database, user accounts, or hosting costs.
 To make changes, edit the appropriate files, commit them to GitHub, and push to the `main` branch.
 The website will usually update within a minute or two after deployment.

-You do not need to be a programmer to maintain this site.
-Most updates are a matter of changing text inside a file and saving it.

 ## Making a change

 There are two ways to edit the site.
 Pick whichever you're comfortable with.